georgwittberger/jamstack-ecommerce-example/README.md

    updated accordingly and can be committed to the Git repository.

    It is completely up to you where and when this script is executed.
-For example, it can run on a CI server like [Travis CI](https://travis-ci.org/) trigged by a web hook or serverless function.
+For example, it can run as a [GitHub Action](https://github.com/features/actions) or in a CI process on [Travis CI](https://travis-ci.org/).

    _Note: Salesforce is just an example of a potential data source to acquire content from.
 Content files can also be created from any other data source._